Explore the highways of Australia with a rental campervan

 If you haven't driven a campervan before, you probably have a lot of questions.
 You may even be new to driving in Australia, where the traffic laws may be slightly different.
-Here is a quick guide to help you understand the basics of renting a campervan in Australia.
+There are some fantastic, scenic highways to explore, so here is a quick guide to help you understand the basics of renting a campervan in Australia.

 What sort of campervan should I hire in Australia?

 If you see the term “berth” while you are comparing campervan rentals, this is referring to the number of people that a campervan can sleep.
 This is the first question you need to ask yourself when you are deciding what type of vehicle to hire.
 RV's can generally sleep anywhere from two to six people, and the included amenities can be different between vehicles.
 If you're driving on urban roads, or navigating winding mountain terrain, you may want a smaller vehicle.
 Our website lets you easily compare campervans of all sizes.